-1. provides notification of the charge;

-- 2. educates the Student about the policy that has been violated; - 3. offers the Student the opportunity to engage in a Mutual Resolution; - 4. notifies the Student that he/she has three (3) Days to request a Mutual Resolution; and - 5. notifies the Student that if he/she does not respond to the letter within three (3) Days, the Administrative Resolution stands, and the case will be closed.
+- 1. provides notification of the charge: - 2. educates the Student about the policy that has been violated; - 3. offers the Student the opportunity to engage in a Mutual Resolution; - 4. notifies the Student that they have three (3) Days to request a Mutual Resolution; and - 5. notifies the Student that if they do not respond to the letter within three (3) Days, the Administrative Resolution stands, and the case will be closed.